 July 24, 2015: The U.S. Food and Drug Administration proposed that, to reduce heart disease, all foods with added sugar have labels listing the amounts of added sugar and recommended restriction levels.
 The proposed rule set the intake of added sugar for packaged food and beverages at no more than 200 calories a day, or 10 percent of the 2,000-calorie diet generally used for nutrition guidance.
 That would limit sugar to 13 teaspoons of added sugar (a 12-ounce can of Coca-Cola has 10 teaspoons.).
 Big Sugar worked to defeat the proposal.

-Today: Watch how Big Sugar works to convince you that sugar-added beverages are perfectly healthful.
+Today: Watch how Big Sugar continues trying to convince you that sugar-added beverages are perfectly healthful.
+Remember the old cigarette ads with doctors in white coats telling you about their healthful cigarettes.